BG3-Community-Library-Team/bg3-community/Tutorials/Visual/mrboneswildguide.md

 **To import the _Base.dae**, use Blender’s default Collada importer, default settings:

 ![8_import-base-dae.png](/tutorials/custom_head_armatures/8_import-base-dae.png)

+> It is important to use the basic Collada importer here instead of the BG3 plugin, as doing so will import the base with an unusably large dummy_root bone and most likely result in a broken custom armature.
+{.is-warning}

 … go ahead and apply transforms to that as well: